Imari Porcelain - The Okawachiyama Kilns

 Close to Okawachiyama Village is a large ancient graveyard of Korean potters.
 They are the ones who started it all.

 Though the history of pottery in Japan reaches back to the earliest human settlements on the islands, porcelain manufacture was introduced to the country only about 400 years ago - shortly before the start of the Edo era.

-As so often, war proved to be the agent of development.
+As happens so often, war proved to be the agent of development.
 From 1592 to 1598, Hideyoshi Toyotomi, the ruler of the then newly unified Japan, set out to conquer the Korean peninsula.
-The campaign, known as the Imjin War, ultimately resulted in a military defeat.
+The campaign, known as the Imjin War, ultimately resulted in a military defeat for Japan.

 Culturally, however, Japan gained a lot of expertise.
 Many Korean craftsmen were brought to Japan during the invasion - and among them were some of Korea's finest porcelain makers.

-The local Lord of Saga at the time was Naoshige Nabeshima (1537-1619) and he did actively participate in the war.
+The local Lord of Saga at the time was Naoshige Nabeshima (1537-1619), who actively participated in the war.
 He may or may not have personally overseen the recruitment of Korean potters for his area.